eonfluxor/kron/README.md

 # What is Kron?
-**Kron** is a **NSTimer manager** offering **4 modes** through a unified api.
-Kron takes care of the involved implementation of NSTimers while ensuring a proper memory management with no extra effort:
+**Kron** is a **reset-able Timers manager** offering **4 modes** through a unified api.
+Kron takes care of the involved implementation of reset-able Timers while ensuring a proper memory management with no extra effort:

 1. `Kron.debounce`: Calls immediatly and reject calls until time out elapses
 1. `Kron.debounceLast`: As `debounce` but also performs the last call after time out